smokeballdev/api-docs/docs/documentation/Working-with-Files-and-Folders.md

 }
 ```

-You will get back the an `uploadUrl` that you can use to upload the new version to AWS S3 with a PUT request.
+You will get back an `uploadUrl` that you can use to upload the new version to AWS S3 with a PUT request.
 The uploadUrl will be valid up until the time specified in the `expiry` field.

 >Refer to <https://docs.aws.amazon.com/AmazonS3/latest/dev/PresignedUrlUploadObject.html> for more information on uploading to an S3 pre-signed URL